 - Users also need the Edit SKU Number permission enabled in their Connect Role to edit this option.

 - Sales Unit: Determines what unit will be depleted for each sale (Ex. bottle, each, can, etc.)

-- Conversion to Inventory Unit: This is how many of the sales unit will be converted to the inventory unit (Ex.
+- Conversion to Transfer Unit: This is how many of the sales unit will be converted to the inventory unit (Ex.
 1 bottle, 1 each, 1 can, etc.).

-- Inventory Unit: Determines how the item will be counted for inventory (Ex. bottle, each, ounce, etc.).
+- Transfer Unit: Determines how the item will be counted for inventory (Ex. bottle, each, ounce, etc.).

 - Conversion to Purchase Unit: This is how many inventory items make up a purchase unit (Ex.
 12 bottles/case, 50 each/box,

 - Purchase Unit: Determines how the item will be purchased (Ex. case, bottle, each, keg, etc.)

 - Purchase Quantity: Set a default purchase quantity when adding to purchase orders.